mitmedialab/cameracultureblogs/autodiffsimple/autodiffsimple.md

 A common thread in physics and engineering, is the generalization of things we can calculate with more abstract mathematical objects to better explain real physical stuff.
 In other words, math gives us the vocabulary to define and solve problems.
 This is explained really well in Richard Feynman’s famous lectures on physics, maybe my favorite lecture ever: Feynman Lecture on Algebra.
 It’s such a beautiful idea, mathematicians keep discovering new things that are increasingly abstract, but surprisingly, we keep finding use for them (and the mathematicians...).

 Computer Science also loves abstraction and composition, as it allows us to reason about how objects in computer programs can be combined to generate new objects.
 A relevant branch of mathematics is “Abstract Algebra” and I’m going to use it as inspiration for explaining AD.
 We’re not going to be very rigorous, but it’s incredibly useful to use Abstract Algebra as a kind of roadmap for what we’re trying to do.
-You can read more here [https://jrsinclair.com/articles/2019/algebraic-structures-what-i-wish-someone-had-explained-about-functional-programming/ , https://www.fm2gp.com/].
+You can read more here: [a blog post](https://jrsinclair.com/articles/2019/algebraic-structures-what-i-wish-someone-had-explained-about-functional-programming/), [a book](https://www.fm2gp.com/).

-What is the (algebraic) structure of our function?
+So... what is the (algebraic) structure of our function?

 For our example, we want to write generic programs that take objects (or if you will: types), and produce output with objects of the same type.
 In other words, we could write a python function: